Andersdallhansen/Docker/README.md

-# Django and Docker practice
+# Docker, Django and Kubernetes practice